TimoliaDE/HowTo/docs/games/dna.en.md

 </div>

 ## The basic idea
-You are good at jump 'n' runs and want to prove yourself?
+You are good at Jump 'n' Runs and want to prove yourself?
 Welcome then!
 At DNA your goal is to reach the height of 32 faster than anyone else.
 But that might be harder than it sounds...

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0xjnQXqb7-A" frameborder="0" allowfullscreen></iframe>